Textualize/textual/docs/guide/workers.md

 ## Concurrency

-There are many interesting uses for Textual which required reading data from an internet service.
+There are many interesting uses for Textual which require reading data from an internet service.
 When an app requests data from the network it is important that it doesn't prevent the user interface from updating.
 In other words, the requests should be concurrent (happen at the same time) as the UI updates.